 How to Apply

 The applications for the coming year are available in early August.
-Be sure to create your Vol in Progress (VIP) account and apply for admission and scholarships.
+Be sure to log into/create your Vol in Progress (VIP) account and apply for admission and scholarships.
 There are priority application deadlines and regular application deadlines in the fall.
 We begin sending admission decisions in December.

 As a VIP, you can also check your application status, schedule campus visits, register for events, get campus updates, and learn more about our programs.